Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step2.md

    pl.dtsi:27.26-31.5: Warning (simple_bus_reg): /amba_pl@0/misc_clk_0: missing or empty reg/ranges property
    ```

-   > **NOTE:** Createdts is a command executing in XSCT console to generate device files.
-This command needs several inputs to generate the device tree files.
-Regarding the meaning of every option, you can execute a help command to check the details.
-Besides XSCT is a Console tool of Vitis.
-You can start it by typing `xsct` in Linux terminal to start it.
-Or, you can select menu **Xilinx > XSCT Console** to start the XSCT tool after you launch Vitis.
+   > **NOTE:** The `createdts` command is used within the XSCT console to generate device tree files.
+This command requires several inputs to produce the desired device tree files.
+If you're unsure about the specific options and their meanings, you can execute a help command to access detailed information.
+Additionally, it's important to note that XSCT is a console tool integrated into Vitis.
+You can initiate it by typing `xsct` in the Linux terminal or, alternatively, select the **Xilinx > XSCT** Console option from the Vitis menu after launching the Vitis tool.

    > **NOTE**: Device tree knowledge is a common know-how.
 Please refer to [AMD Device tree WIKI page](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/862421121/Device+Trees) or [Device Tree WIKI page](https://en.wikipedia.org/wiki/Devicetree#Linux) for more information if you are not familiar with it.